What is Net Working Capital?

-The net working capital calculation involves current assets and current liabilities.
-Formula for net working capital is as follows:
+The formula for calculating net working capital is as follows:

 - Inventory / Stock